AET-CS/aet-cs.github.io/white/2026/CS10/handouts/rpn.md

 ## Try it

 Type an expression and step through it.
-Watch what the stack holds after each token — the presets at the bottom are the problems from the worksheet.
+Watch what the stack holds after each token — the presets at the bottom are the problems from the worksheet handed out on 8/18.

 <iframe src="{{ '/white/2026/CS10/handouts/rpn_stack.html' | relative_url }}"
  width="100%" height="720"
         style="border:1px solid #d0e3f8; border-radius:4px"
         title="RPN stack machine"></iframe>

-Two things worth noticing while you play:
+Two things worth noticing while you investigate:

 **Operators always take the top two values**, in the order they're sitting there.
 The second-from-top is the left operand.
 For `+` and `*` that doesn't matter.
 For `-` and